dmlb2000/dmlb2000.github.io/_posts/2020-01-24-philosophy.md

 similar to a scientific hypothesis or a guess that needs to be tested.
 Some software is right and some are wrong.
-Only when we have others use and review our software do we begin to change our software into a well established mature applications (an objective truth).
+Only when we have others use and review our software do we begin to change our software into well established mature applications (an objective truth).

 Some objective truths in software are broadly applicable and are